Subiksha-R/Flower-show/README.md

-# Flower-show
+# Simple HTML layout
-simple Web page for Flower show using Html
+Designing a Web page for Flower show using Html